BlaqueDevs/se-assignment-day-4-software-project-management-Nontokozo22/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+Having a detailed schedule will help me to track my progress, improve work efficiency, assist me n managing my resources especially time, effectively and reduce stress.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

 ## 9. How can clearly defining the problem help in developing a more effective software solution?